• Skip to primary navigation

 A flavorful slow-cooked, shredded chicken filling is mixed with beans, corn and cheese, wrapped in tortillas, smothered with enchilada sauce and topped with more cheese.

-Baked to bubbly perfection, these easy chicken enchiladas are one of our family's most favorite main dish recipes (along with all of our favorite Mexican Recipes)!
-My oldest daughter even requested them for her birthday!
+Baked to bubbly perfection, these easy chicken enchiladas are one of our family’s most favorite main dish recipes (along with all of our favorite Mexican Recipes)!
+My oldest daughter even requests them for her birthday!

 overhead view of two Chicken Enchiladas on a plate